systragroup/quetzal-network-editor-doc/docs/quetzal_library/transport_modeling_intro.md

 - In the *modal split* , the the volume of passenger of each Origin-Destination (OD) pair is split between the available modes.
 - In the *assignment*, the relevant itineraries of each OD pair are enumerated and the users are shared amongst those paths.

-::: tip :cloud: A thought on the order of the steps
+::: tip :bird: A thought on the order of the steps
 - The classical sequence of the four steps is based on :
     - Data workflow constraints e.g., the outputs of the generation are used for the distribution
     - Our understanding of the decision process and what is more important to us